Skydodle/Skydodle/README.md

 </h1>

 <p align='center'>
-I am a full stack software engineer.
-My previous background in e-Commerce and finance makes me a strong and communicative developer that thrives in diverse and collaborative enviroments.
+I'm a full stack software engineer with previous background in e-Commerce & finance.
+My diverse experience makes me a strong & communicative developer that thrives in fast-paced and collaborative environments.
 I'm committed to building well designed solutions that solve problems.
-I love taking on the challenge of learning new technologies and I'm always motivated by the impact of innovation.
+I love taking on the challenge of learning new technologies & I'm always motivated by the impact of innovation.
 </p>

 - 📍 Currently based in Los Angeles, CA and open to remote/ hybrid / relocation